jj358mhz/pi-scanner/README.md

 # Step 1: RaspberryPi Pre-Configuration Steps

-* These instructions assume you have installed Raspbian on your Pi
+* These instructions assume you have installed Raspbian Buster on your Pi

 ## Audio set-up